canonical/ubuntu-pro-client/docs/source/explanations/motd_messages.md

   `esm-apps` was not enabled, the output will be:

   ```
-  UA Apps: Extended Security Maintenance (ESM) is not enabled.
+  UA Apps: Expanded Security Maintenance (ESM) is not enabled.

   6 updates can be applied immediately.
   1 of these updates is a UA Infra: ESM security update.